 - The Food Shelf is not able to offer food deliveries, but you may designate a person to pick-up your food for you (a “proxy”).

-For the protection of our neighbors, volunteers and staff, changes to the distribution process will be implemented to reduce wait times and limit person-to-person contact.
+For the protection of our neighbors, volunteers and staff, these changes to the distribution process have been implemented to reduce wait times and limit person-to-person contact.

 Additional precautions we are taking include:

-- - Requiring volunteers and staff who are sick to stay homes
+- Requiring volunteers and staff who are sick to stay home

 Each year, CES holds a Thanksgiving Distribution just before the holiday.
 Gratitude emanates from those gathered - as was the case with one such family.